iotaledger/gas-station/README.md

 The **Gas Pool Server** includes an **Access Controller** mechanism to manage access to the `/execute_tx` endpoint.
 This feature allows you to implement filtering logic based on properties derived from transactions.
 Currently, the Access Controller supports filtering based on the sender's address, enabling you to block or allow specific addresses.

-We plan to extend the filtering functionality to include additional transaction parameters in future updates.

 #### Access Controller Examples

 - Disable All Requests and Allow Only a Specific Address